robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Four years, mate."

-I glanced at Charlotte—she was looking at me now and her shoulders had visibly eased.
+I glanced at Charlotte — she was looking at me now and her shoulders had visibly eased.
 She took a first sip of her flat white, twisting a tendril in her fingers.
 Her eyes flicked to the workmen; their attention, however, was completely on the topic of ballet and daughters, not our table.

 "What have I got wrong, Celeste?"